 - Letter of acceptance

-- Original financial documents (bank statements on bank letter head and stamped by the bank)
+- Original financial documents (financial statements on bank letterhead and stamped by the bank)

 - Passport valid for at least 6 months